2. Eagle-headed Harp: Vision Through Music

 When we care for our Ancestors, we seek to answer their unanswered questions.
 I think that part of why my dad felt so alone, even with all the marks of success, was that he was sandwiched between the ecological unconscious and the cosmological unconscious with no cultural helping hand as regards the message of magnification:

 Dear Dad and All My Relatives,

-When all the worlds lined up, you came at the right time into this world.
+When all the worlds lined up, we came at the right time into this world.

-May you delight each day in the awe of being and be grateful to live.
+May we delight each day in the awe of being and be grateful to live.

 May we live together in a way that future generations will find worthy.

 The clocks of our souls are to be set to 13,820,000,000 years.